Appendicitis In Kids and Teens

 How Is Appendicitis Treated?

-A surgeon will operate to take out the infected appendix.
+For most kids, a surgeon will operate to take out the infected appendix.
 This is called an appendectomy.
-Most of the time, surgeons use a small device called a laparoscope to remove the appendix through a small cut on the belly.
-Kids who get this surgery usually stay in the hospital for a day.
+Usually, surgeons make 3 small cuts in the belly and use a small device called a laparoscope to remove the appendix.
+Kids who get this surgery might go home the same day, though some might stay longer.

-The care team may give your child intravenous (IV) fluids and antibiotics before and after surgery.
+The care team may give your child intravenous (IV) fluids and antibiotics before surgery.
 This helps prevent problems such as an infection.
-Kids get pain medicine if they need it.
+Surgery can cause some pain, so kids get pain medicine if they need it.

 There is no way to prevent appendicitis.
 But when kids get the right medical care quickly, doctors usually find and treat it without problems.